Developerayo/shodipoayomide.com/content/blog/deploying-startic-sites-from-codesandbox-to-netlify/index.md

 ---
 title: Deploying Static Sites to Netlify from CodeSandbox
 date: "2019-04-15"
-description: In this article we are going to be having a walk, through deploying your static application from CodeSandbox to Netlify.
+description: In this article, we are going to be having a walk through deploying your static application from CodeSandbox to Netlify.
 ---

 <p align="center"><img src="https://res.cloudinary.com/developerayo/image/upload/v1554445009/csb_to_netlify.png"></p>

-CodeSandbox and Netlify are like a passanger and an uber driver, the passanger enters into the car and the uber driver starts the car and keeps on moving, CodeSandbox started with a super amazing idea by [Ives van Hoorne](https://twitter.com/CompuIves) the Creator of CodeSandbox and now works fulltime developing it.
+CodeSandbox and Netlify are like a passenger and an Uber driver, the passenger enters into the car and the uber driver starts the car and keeps on moving, CodeSandbox started with a super amazing idea by Ives van Hoorne the Creator of CodeSandbox and now works fulltime developing it.

 ```
 # Table of Contents